dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3143: Life sentences serve as just alternatives to the death penalty.
+### T3143: Life imprisonment without parole is more just and effective than the death penalty.

 |Support|
 |---|